ellertone/ellertone/README.md

 👯 I’m looking to collaborate on projects that are centered around solving real world problems or innovative solutions.

-🔭 I’m currently working on Cross Platform app design with Flutter.
+🔭 I’m currently working on Machine Learning.

 💼 Professional Summary
 - Full-stack developer aimed towards building scalable and robust web applications.
 - Proficient in javascript using express framework.
-- Preference for working with the MERN stack

 ## 🔧 Tools & Technologies